manav2002/ai-commerce-agent/README.md

 This project implements an AI-powered agent API for a commerce website, inspired by Amazon Rufus.
 It supports natural language question answering, semantic product search via text queries, and visual similarity search via image uploads.

-The project is deployed on Render and exposes a REST API with an optional simple HTML frontend for testing.
+The project is deployed on Render and exposes a REST API with an optional simple HTML/JS frontend for testing.

 ---